-The Site Manager will be responsible for ensuring the bin is on site.
+The Site Manager will be responsible for ensure box is on site.
 It will include the following:

-- Incident Report QR code
+- Team binder

 - AED, first aid kit, and icepacks

-- Garbage bags and disposable gloves (outdoors only)
+- Garbage bags and disposable gloves

 - Ball pump with ball needles

-SITE BIN PROTOCOL
+TEAM BINDER/BIN PROTOCOL

-- All staff are to review the contents of the Site Bin. - The Site Bin should be on site during all practices.
+- All staff are to review the contents of the Team Binder. - The Team Binder should be on site during all practices.

-Player Attendance
+Attendance